kalebvonburris/Machine-Learning-Java/README.md

 ```java
 nn.initialize();
 ```
-Of note: If you wish to set the specific activation type for a layer of neurons, call setLayerActivation after the NeuralNetwork is initialized;
+Of note: If you wish to set the specific activation type for a layer of neurons, call setLayerActivation() after the NeuralNetwork is initialized.
 ```java
 nn.setLayerActivation(int layer, int activationFunction);
 ```
-Otherwise, the NN with have hidden neurons use the ReLU activation function, and outputs use an efficient Sigmoid approximate (x / 1 + abs(x)).
+Otherwise, the NN's hidden neurons use the ReLU activation function and outputs use an efficient Sigmoid approximate (x / 1 + abs(x)).

 ## Setting Inputs
 Use the setInputs(double[] inputs) method to set the value of the input layer's neurons.